flonadb/flonadb/README.md

 > [File Proxy Database Configuration](#file-proxy-database-configuration)

 # Features
+## Connection Pooling
+TODO Document minimizing of open connections
 ## Runtime Configuration Reload
 TODO Explain use cases of this
 ## Data Masking
 Different database systems provide functions that can be used in queries to mask values in a result set but these functions are database specific and used in individual queries.

-FlonaDB provides a database independent masking feature at the application level which allows developers to externally configure column whose values should be masked in result sets, the masking rules are applied to all applicable result set values.
+Flona provides a database independent masking feature at the application level which allows developers to externally configure column whose values should be masked in result sets, the masking rules are applied to all applicable result set values.
 Currently, the masking is only applicable to columns of data types that map to String class in Java.